azimuttapp/azimutt/libs/serde-aml/docs/properties.md

 Here are the standardized properties for [entity attributes](./entity.md#attribute):

 - `auto_increment`
+- `hidden`, to make the column not visible by default
 - `notes`, to define default notes for the entity
 - `tags`, to define default tags for the entity
 - `deprecated`, will be added to tags in Azimutt but can be better defined here